weibeld-setup/install-keyboard-layout/README.md

 ### macOS

-The macOS `LogitechSwissGerman.keylayout` file has been obtained as-is from an unknown source.
+The macOS `LogitechSwissGerman.keylayout` file has been obtained from [Ukelele](https://software.sil.org/ukelele).

+> The Ukelele keyboard layout files can be retrieved from the [Ukelele DMG file](https://software.sil.org/ukelele/#downloads) by double-clicking on it and going to `Resources/Standard Keyboards`.
+The _Logitech Swiss German_ keyboard layout is located in the bundle directory `Logitech Keyboard Layouts.bundle`.

 ### Windows